ATuray77/flatiron-phase3-cli-project/README.md

 [1] click on the link then create a fork
     - https://github.com/ATuray77/flatiron-phase3-cli-project/
-[2] Open your terminal then clone it locally then navigate to the folder [3] Open the link a code editor of your choice.
+[2] Open your terminal then clone it locally then navigate to the folder [3] Open the link a code editor of your choice and install the following:
-    - install pipenv, then pipenv shell get into an environment that presents you with all your dependencies.
+    `$ pipenv install; pipenv shell`

 # Program features